CV Layout Examples & Design Tips to Get You Hired This Year

 Work Experience

-• Your work experience will make up the bulk of your CV.
+• Your work experience will make up the bulk of your CV, so using a CV builder might simplify structuring it.
+And, include bullet points for easy reading.
 There are a few ways of organizing your work experience (either reverse-chronological, functional, or a combination of both - this will be discussed later in this article).
-Remember, your work experience should be customized for each job application and focus on your achievements at each job.
+Remember, your work experience should be customized for each job application and include bullet points to focus on your achievements.
 For some resume writing tips, you may want to read the VisualCV resume guide.

 Education